huwwp/cryptop/README.rst

     sudo python setup.py install

 pip and setup.py can be run with a --user flag if you would prefer not to sudo.
+Both require setuptools which is included in most python installs and many distros by default

 Usage
 -----